Arthur Fils: 2023: First major win & ATP title, top 40

-2024: Wimbledon fourth round, Two ATP 500 titles, top 20
+2024: Wimbledon fourth round, ATP 500 titles

-At the Monte-Carlo Masters, he made history by becoming the youngest Frenchman since Richard Gasquet in 2005, to win a match when he defeated German Yannick Hanfmann 6-0, 6-2 in the first round.
+At the Monte-Carlo Masters, Fils made history by becoming the youngest Frenchman since Richard Gasquet in 2005, to win a match when he defeated Yannick Hanfmann in the first round.
+He lost to Lorenzo Musetti in the second round.

-At the Barcelona Open he reached the quarterfinals defeating another German Daniel Altmaier, and upsetting fourth seed Alex de Minaur in straight sets.
-As a result, he reached a new career-high of No. 32, entering the top-35 in the singles rankings on 22 April 2024.
+At the Barcelona Open he reached the quarterfinals, defeating Daniel Altmaier and fourth seed Alex de Minaur, before losing to Dušan Lajović.
+Despite the loss, he reached a new career-high of No. 32, entering the top 35 in the singles rankings on 22 April 2024.

-In May, Fils reached the final as the top seed of the Bordeaux Challenger.
-He won the title, defeating second seed Pedro Martínez in straight sets.
+In May, Fils, as the top seed, won the Bordeaux Challenger, defeating second seed Pedro Martínez in the final.

 In July, at Wimbledon, Fils reached the third round of a Grand Slam tournament for the first time in his career after defeating seventh seed Hubert Hurkacz in the second round via a retirement (on match point).
 Fils went on to defeat Roman Safiullin in the third round to reach the fourth round at a Major for the first time in his career.
 As a result, Fils would move up to a new career high ranking of No. 28 on 15 July 2024.
-He would fall to world No. 9 Alex de Minaur in the fourth round in four sets.
+He lost to world No. 9 Alex de Minaur in the fourth round in four sets.

 At the Hamburg Open, he won his first ATP 500 title defeating top seed Alexander Zverev in the final, having recorded wins over Jaume Munar, Laslo Djere, second seed Holger Rune and third seed Sebastián Báez in earlier rounds.
 Fils' win over world No. 4 Zverev was his fourth top-10 win and his second top-5 win.
-As a result he entered the top-20 in the rankings on 22 July 2024.
+As a result he entered the top 20 in the rankings on 22 July 2024.

-He reached a second ATP500 final at the Japan Open with upset wins over world No. 7 and top seed Taylor Fritz, Matteo Berrettini, defending champion and eighth seed Ben Shelton and sixth seed Holger Rune.
+He reached a second ATP 500 final at the Japan Open with upset wins over world No. 7 and top seed Taylor Fritz, Matteo Berrettini, defending champion and eighth seed Ben Shelton and sixth seed Holger Rune.
 He won his third ATP title defeating compatriot Ugo Humbert in three sets, defeating four top-20 opponents en route to becoming the second-youngest champion in Tokyo tournament history.